 What Is a C Wire and What Does It Do on a Thermostat?

-You can ascertain if you have a C wire by doing the following:
+You can determine if you have a C wire by doing the following:

 - Turn off power to the thermostat at the breaker.

-- Remove the thermostat and check the wiring.
+- Remove the thermostat and find the wiring.

 Do Nest or ecobee Need a C Wire?

-Depend on Stanford Heating & Cooling for Your Smart Thermostat Installation Needs
+Rely on Stanford Heating & Cooling for Your Smart Thermostat Installation Needs